 ... the team has a Product Backlog or Sprint Backlog in hand.
 The team uses effort estimates, both for Product Backlog Items (PBIs) and tasks (or other Sprint Backlog Items), to forecast, plan, and schedule work and deliveries.
 The Development Team manages itself as an Autonomous Team.

 ✥ ✥ ✥

 The team should ground its estimates in reality rather than assumptions or wishful thinking.

 Sometimes when new work comes in, a caring manager may want to protect the team from the work of estimating it, and may take the initiative to estimate it themselves.
 It will take the team some energy to undo a standing estimate, particularly if a manager, the Product Owner, or someone else in authority or with power over the team, imposes the estimate on the team.

 Development efforts tend to rely on experienced people and experts to do estimation.
-But maybe the people who are going to do the work are less experienced, or the team has forgot to involve an important area (as for example, test) in the estimates.
+But maybe the people who are going to do the work are less experienced, or the team has forgotten to involve an important area (as for example, test) in making the estimates.